-This week we're talking about your paint, how to keep it from drying out, having flakes of rust in it, and having those annoying little things we call paint goobers.
-Do you know what I'm talking about with paint goobers - the globs that can form in there when the paint starts to dry out?
+This week we’re talking about your paint, not about painting companies Philadelphia, but how to keep it from drying out, having flakes of rust in it, and having those annoying little things we call paint goobers.
+Do you know what I’m talking about with paint goobers – the globs that can form in there when the paint starts to dry out?

 I have cans of paint that are three, four, five years old, and they’re just as good as when I first got them.
 So let’s talk about the paint we use for our projects.
 You’ve probably heard several things about how people care for their paint, so let’s run over those real quick.

 - We have some people that store their paint upside down to keep the air out of the can.
 I don’t do that because I don’t like paint on my lid.
 And to me, it’s just kind of messy.

 - We also have had some people take nails and hammer holes into the edge of the top of the can.
 So if there’s paint on their lid or if they’ve poured it and then you get paint in the well here, it helps it to drain down in.
 But the problem with that, at least in my eyes, and why I wouldn’t do that, is it just opens up more areas for air to get into your paint.
 And we don’t want your paint to dry out.